UO-CS210/pi/docs/HOWTO.md

 individually predictable.
 With more effort we could devise a test for uniform distribution by generating a lot of points and counting the number in different ranges.
-We'll take an easier way out, just plotting points and judging by eye that they appear scattered over the whole range.
+We'll take an easier way out, just plotting points and judging that they appear scattered over the whole range.

 The header of the random point generator will say that it takes no